-This doctoral program provides students and faculty with opportunities for creative customized academic programming and research that cross the boundaries of traditional disciplines.
+This doctoral program provides students and faculty with opportunities for creative customized academic programming and research that crosses the boundaries of traditional disciplines.

-Each INPR program must combine the academic and intellectual assets, in terms of course work and faculty expertise, of two or more academic departments at Marquette.
+Any INPR program must combine course work and expertise from two or more academic departments at Marquette.
 Faculty may serve on an INPR committee whether or not their departments offer doctoral degrees.
-The University Board of Graduate Studies serves to a great extent as a quasi department.
-Every program is unique in terms of course work, methodology and research.

 Visit the Department Web Page for more detailed program information.